 - We are saved by grace alone through faith in Jesus Christ.
-Good works cannot save us – but faith without works is not faith at all.
+Good works cannot save us.

 - When we are saved, we are born of God and born into the family of God.
 Church life is not only church meetings, but an opportunity to share life together with the church family.
 Prayer, love, accountability, speaking the truth to one another, and fellowship are all a part of being the church.

 - We have no paid staff, building funds or utilities to pay.
 Therefore giving is a private matter between each person and God.
 People are free to give to families who may need things within the fellowship, to people in different fellowships, evangelism events, missions, or various charities.

 - For church meetings, although we all do get together often, we primarily meet in homes in a small group or home group setting.
 These meetings are patterned after I Corinthians 14.
 “What is the outcome when you gather together, each one has a psalm, a hymn, a teaching, a revelation.
 Let all things be done for edification.”
 When we gather together, the church is fed and built up through many members contributing and participating, not just one individual.

 - The church is to have plural leadership (1 Peter 5:1-4).
 Each participant has valuable input to give.
 Although there are older and more experienced men among us, no one person is the sole leader (as the New Testament example).
 The scriptures are the final authority, not a man.
 We will obey the Lord through scripture and we are to humbly listen to the Lord speak through one another.